01 of 04

 Fatehpur: Fatehpur, founded in the mid 15th century and taken over by Shekhawati Rajputs in the 18th century, has many painted havelis.
 Unfortunately, again, many haven't been well maintained.
 Do have a look at the frescoes on the walls of the Devra and Singhania Havelis, which combine Indian and Western styles.
 Surprisingly, the mirror work at the entrance has Japanese tiles with images of Mount Fuji.
-The Nadine le Prince Cultural Center is also a major point of interest.
-It's located in a haveli that was bought and restored by a French artist, and was recently converted to a boutique hotel.
+The Nadine le Prince Haveli is also a major point of interest.
+This haveli was bought and restored by a French artist, and was recently converted to a boutique hotel.
 There are various art galleries inside.
 You can have a look around by paying an entry fee is 500 rupees, which covers the cost of the guided tour you'll be given by a French student.

 Ramgargh: This was once one of Shekhawati's wealthiest towns.
 The temples are particularly interesting and provide variation from the havelis.

 Mahansar: The lovely small town of Mahansar was settled by the prosperous Podder family who dealt in opium and chintz.
 The town flourished until one of the Podders lost his livelihood when ships carrying opium sunk.
 The two main attractions are the Mahansar Fort (there's a heritage hotel there where you can have lunch) and the Sone ki Dukan (Golden Shop) with its gold painted murals that tell the stories of Hindu mythology.

 Dunlod: To the south of Mandawa, towards Nawalgarh, Dunlod has a small number of havelis with impressive murals as well as a fort at its center.